Alluvial heavy minerals

 (requires an Internet connection)

-In 1987, in the Lower St. Lawrence region, heavy mineral preconcentrates were extracted from stream sediments by running about 250 kg of stream gravels through a portable suction dredge.
-A total of 728 samples were collected from as many sites from an area of approximately 8400 km2, resulting in an average density of one sample per 11.5 km2.
-Sample sites were generally chosen near the intersections of roads and small streams.
-Samples were collected several tens of metres upstream to avoid road contamination.
-The data are published in Geological Survey of Canada Open File 2036.
+During the summer of 1985 in the region of Estrie-Beauce, Quebec, heavy mineral preconcentrates were extracted from stream sediments by running about 250 kg of stream gravels through a portable suction dredge.
+A total of 703 samples were collected from as many sites resulting in an average density of one sample per 11.8 km2 over the 8300 km2 study area.
+The data are published in Geological Survey of Canada Open File 1332.